Ara225/console-print-statement-linter/README.md

 A slick extension that flags console.log, console.debug, console.error and console.warn statements.
 It also provides commands to easily remove either all console statements or all of each type.

+I've also got an more enhanced version of this with support for more languages https://marketplace.visualstudio.com/items?itemName=ara225.console-print-statement-linter

 ## Details

 Activated on opening of JavaScript, JavaScript React, TypeScript React, and HTML files or on issuing one of the commands